opnfv/doctor/requirements/05-implementation.rst

 Fault Management
 ^^^^^^^^^^^^^^^^

-The detailed work flow for fault management is as follows (see also :num:`Figure
+The detailed work flow for fault management is as follows (see also :numref:`figure7`):
-#figure7`):

 1. Request to subscribe to monitor specific virtual resources.
 A query filter can be used to narrow down the alarms the Consumer wants to be informed